acidb/mobiscroll-docs/versioned_docs/version-5.27.0/vue/select/filtering.md

 Filtering can be turned on with the [`filter`](./api#opt-filter) option.
 It is very usefull when using large datasets and you want to find a particular item.

-When filtering is on, a filter input is rendered above the select options.
+When filtering is on, a filter input is rendered above the selectable options.
 The placeholder of the input can be customized and localized with the [`filterPlaceholderText`](./api#localization-filterPlaceholderText) option.
-Typing a text in the input filters the options you can select from.
+Typing a text in the input filters the options you can choose from.
 Also, with each change on the filter input text, the [`@filter`](./api#event-onFilter) event is triggered.

 When no items match the filter the Mobiscroll Select will show a "No results" message, that can be customized and localized with the [`filterEmptyText`](./api#localization-filterEmptyText) option.